active-logic/uta/Documentation/Notes/Notes.md

 - I added a directive to prevent building tests, however there is probably a use case for doing this properly...
 Probably
 - Howl window wants me to create a build root.
 I already have one so, this is a bug.
+- In light theme mode lowercase identifiers should be darker than comments.

+# Remove "make howl root" from onboarding.

+I did this but interestingly I'm not able to use FakeOnboardingReqs anymore -- Okay... most assemblies are only for editor scripts so I can just leave Mocks at the Howl package root.

 ## Checking the Windows version